oliverbaumann/oliverbaumann.github.io/_pages/research.md

 author_profile: true
 ---

-My research addresses questions of organizational search, learning, and adaptation.
+My research addresses questions of organizational design, learning, and adaptation.
 In particular, my focus is on two broad questions:

 1. How can organizations cope with complexity?
-2. How can organizations control learning processes?
+2. How can organizations control their learning processes?

 ## Coping with Complexity